top of page

 Our Titration Process:

-2. Starting Medication at a Low Dose: You will begin taking the prescribed medication at the lowest possible dose.
-This allows your body to adjust to the medication and helps to minimise potential side effects.
+You will then start taking the prescribed medication at a low dose.
+This allows your body to adjust gradually and helps to minimise potential side effects.

 A Note from Mentalwell

-Navigating ADHD can be challenging, but our expert psychiatrists are dedicated to making your assessment process seamless and supportive.
-Book your ADHD Assessment today and gain valuable insights for a brighter future.
+Navigating your mental well-being can be challenging, but our expert clinicians are dedicated to making your assessment process seamless and supportive.
+Book your or your loved one's assessment today and gain valuable insights for a brighter future.

 bottom of page